DevelApp-dk/JsonSchemaBuilder/README.md

 * **Time**
 * **UriReference**

   This has the limitation that it does not get referenced schemas and expect referenced schemas to be located locally.
+References can only be referencing part of definitions or entire schema.

 ## Code generation
 Code generation is built based on the above schema parts